Clay Sherman of the NJ DEP discussed a flood mitigation project along the Hudson River.

 This course is equivalent to a full-year college freshman course in calculus.
 Course content follows the A.P. outline for BC Calculus.
 Students are required to sit for the BC Calculus A.P. exam in May.
 This course is very rigorous and suited for students who wish to pursue math or science in college.

 Major year course.
 3 credits.
 Form VI.

-Prerequisite: Pre-Calculus Honors or Pre-Calculus & departmental permission.
+Prerequisite: Pre-Calculus Honors or Pre-Calculus.

 Major year course.
 3 credits.
 Honors.
 Form VI.
 Open to students who have successfully completed BC Calculus and who have demonstrated a high level of ability in mathematics with departmental permission.

 This course starts as a third-semester college calculus course and then explores other selected topics, including higher-order differential equations, volumes and areas related to curved surfaces, linear algebra, and computer programming for all topics.
 A full discussion of mathematical statistics is also included.

 Major semester course.
 Offered in fall.
 1.5 credits.
 Honors.
 Open to students who have completed A.P.
 Calculus or by departmental permission.
 Discrete Mathematics may not be taken concurrently with Math 6.

 This course introduces discrete mathematical structures such as propositions, sets, graphs and trees.
 It uses a formal approach to discuss the language used in mathematical reasoning, and the basic concepts, properties and relationships among the discrete objects.
 Students will be introduced to the idea of mathematical thinking with different methods of proofs, and they will learn to recognize and express the mathematical ideas graphically, numerically, symbolically, and in writing.
 Real world applications of these discrete objects such as logic gates in computers, traffic routing and scheduling will also be covered in this course.
 No previous computer science experience is required.